 Reports in general are divided into different areas: (for examples see the annex )

-- CIMIC analysis (products) covering functional areas, working groups products;
+- CIMIC analysis and assessment (products) covering functional areas, working groups products (e.g. CIMIC contribution to the situational awareness briefing (SAB));

 An initial default tool for reporting is the CIMIC reporting and tracking system (CRTS33).
 CRTS was initially prepared for non-Article 5 crisis response operations (NA5CRO), but can be adapted to various situations.